View Source Bindings

 end

-Scroll Events and Infinite Stream pagination
+Scroll events and infinite pagination

 The phx-viewport-top and phx-viewport-bottom bindings allow you to detect when a container's first child reaches the top of the viewport, or the last child reaches the bottom of the viewport.
 This is useful for infinite scrolling where you want to send paging events for the next results set or previous results set as the user is scrolling up and down and reaches the top or bottom of the viewport.